 Yes, there are many free bank accounts available.
 You’ll need to be careful to read the fine print though so you understand exactly what fees are involved.
 You can find all of the information you need in the bank’s Schedule of Fees or Truth-In-Savings Disclosure.

 For example, some banks don’t charge any fees at all and are thus truly fee-free.
 Other banks advertise as being “free” because they don’t charge a monthly fee.
 However, they may come with other fees such as overdraft charges or inactivity fees.

 This depends on the bank’s policies.
-Some bank accounts have minimum opening deposit requirements while other banks have no minimum requirements at all.
+Some banks have minimum opening deposit requirements while others have no minimum requirements at all.